Stop! Your Lease Extension in Prescot and Knowlsey Could Be FREE

 We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder.

-Using our service gives you better control over the value of your Prescot and Knowlsey leasehold, as your property will be more valuable and saleable in relation to the lease length should you decide to sell.
-The lawyers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you better control over the value of your Prescot and Knowlsey leasehold, as your property will be more valuable and marketable in relation to the lease length should you want to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Prescot and Knowlsey Lease Extension Case Studies: